RaniaZaier/combine-xyz-structures/README.md

 # Use Case

 Designed for computational studies involving nanoparticle–molecule interactions (e.g., Mg NPs and CPDT molecules), particularly for simulations related to strong coupling phenomena, hot carrier generation, and optical response modeling.
+This includes investigation of the effects of molecular number, orientation and distance (gap between NP and molecule) on the strength of coupling and hot carrier dynamics.

 # Ideal for workflows involving:

 - Structure setup for **DFT** and **TDDFT** simulations (e.g., using GPAW).
-- Visualization with tools like VMD, ASE GUI, or Avogadro.
+- Visualization with tools like ASE GUI, VMD...
 - Rapid prototyping in data-driven materials design.

 This script was developed as part of the computational workflow for the following research article: